costa-sara/challenges/2020.10/tips.md

 # Tips

 * You can easily find a way to perform a SHA256 hash to a string.
+Try https://www.c-sharpcorner.com/article/compute-sha256-hash-in-c-sharp/.
 * For your token claims to be named correctly you need to apply the following at the start of `ConfigureServices`.

   ```csharp